docker-archive/classicswarm/docs/swarm_at_scale.md

 2. Start a Swarm manager container.

-    This command maps port 3375 on the `manager` node to port 2375 in the Swarm manager container
+    This command maps port 3375 on the `manager` node to port 2375 in the Swarm manager container:

         $ sudo docker run --restart=unless-stopped -d -p 3375:2375 swarm manage consul://192.168.33.11:8500/

     This Swarm manager container is the heart of your Swarm cluster.
 It is responsible for receiving all Docker commands sent to the cluster, and for scheduling resources against the cluster.
-In a real-world production deployment you would configure additional replica Swarm managers as secondaries for high availability (HA).
+In a real-world production deployment, you would configure additional replica Swarm managers as secondaries for high availability (HA).

 3. Set the `DOCKER_HOST` environment variable.

-    This ensures that the default endpoint for Docker commands is the Docker daemon running on the `manager` node
+    This ensures that the default endpoint for Docker commands is the Docker daemon running on the `manager` node.

         $ export DOCKER_HOST="tcp://192.168.33.11:3375"

 4. While still on the `manager` node, join the nodes to the cluster.

-    You can run these commands form the `manager` node because the `-H` flag sends the commands to the Docker daemons on the nodes.
+    You can run these commands from the `manager` node because the `-H` flag sends the commands to the Docker daemons on the nodes.
 The command joins a node to the cluster and registers it with the Consul discovery service.

         sudo docker -H=tcp://<node-private-ip>:2375 run -d swarm join --advertise=<node-private-ip>:2375 consul://192.168.33.11:8500/

-    Substitute `<node-private-ip` in the command with the private IP of the you are adding.
+    Substitute `<node-private-ip` in the command with the private IP of the node you are adding.
 Repeat step 4 for every node you are adding to the cluster - `frontend01`, `frontend02`, `worker01`, and `store`.